<> <> <> <>

 Almost all exercise causes some form of stress to the body to trigger long-term improvement (otherwise we wouldn’t bother doing it).

-Bodies, however, react to stress in many ways, and one of these is to release endorphins and hormones to counteract the immediate effects.
-Many of these, including adrenaline, do a great job of keeping you going during an intense gym sesh, but are about as useful as tits on a bull if you’re trying to get a ticket to the land of nod shortly thereafter.
+Many of these, including adrenaline, do a great job of keeping you going during an intense gym sesh but aren't all that useful if you’re trying to get a ticket to the land of nod shortly thereafter.

-By exercising first thing you’re both giving yourself an energy boost for the day by triggering this reaction and allowing your body the time it needs to recover before bed.
-By the time you do hit the hay, you’ll only be feeling the exhausted part of hitting the gym.
+With morning workouts, though, you’re both giving yourself an energy boost for the day by triggering this reaction and allowing your body the time it needs to recover before bed.

-You’ll become more on top of your shit
+3. You’ll become more on top of your shit

-Exercising after work might seem like an appropriate use of time.
+Evening workouts may seem like an appropriate use of time.
 You’re already up, there’s a boring gap in between work and sleep that would only be filled with Uber Eats and Netflix anyway, and you have more time.

-Thing is, for the absolute majority of us, this is bullshit.
+The thing is, for the absolute majority of us, this is bullshit.

-Whether a late deadline keeps you at your desk, a pressing social engagement makes you skip out on your appointment with the steel, or just a hard day at work means that by 6pm you really CBF lifting weights, there’s always an excuse to avoid the gym after work.
+Whether a late deadline keeps you at your desk, a pressing social engagement makes you skip out on your appointment with the steel, or just a hard day at work means that by 6 pm you really CBF lifting weights, there’s always an excuse to avoid the gym after work.

-Your energy reserves will increase
+4. Your energy reserves will increase

 This is a truism for both body and mind.

-Some claim that exercise is even more effective than coffee at giving your brain and body a decent boost of energy, and there’s little denying that a good session to get the heart pumping is energising.
+Some claim that exercise is even more effective than coffee at giving your brain and body a decent boost of energy, and there’s little denying that a good session to get the heart pumping is energising [2].

-You’ll have a better time
+5. You’ll have a better time

-We’re the first to admit that getting out of bed at sparrow’s fart is a hard ask a lot of the time.
+We’re the first to admit that getting out of bed at Sparrow’s fart is a hard ask a lot of the time.

 Sleeping in is a cruelly short-lived bliss that can be seldom matched.
 But the myriad benefits of a morning workout are self-evident, and given how busy everybody is these days, the idea of getting anything done more efficiently should be applauded (and applied).